CPHS/OPHS Glossary of Terms

 Justice:

-expressed in terms of treating persons of similar circumstances or
+in terms of treating persons of similar circumstances or characteristics

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | | V - Z